 Section 158 – further exemption

-On 17 February 2023, the Industry Department requested the further exemption to enable it to undertake “limited topside preparatory works and minimal flushing activities” on to the Facility until a decision is made on whether to approve the Phase 1 decommissioning activities under the EPBC Act.
+On 17 February 2023, the Industry department requested the further exemption to enable it to undertake “limited topside preparatory works and minimal flushing activities” on to the Facility until a decision is made on whether to approve the Phase 1 decommissioning activities under the EPBC Act.

 The Industry Department requested an exemption from all the provisions of Part 3 (other than sections 12, 15A, 15B, 15C, 16, 17B, 21, 22A, 24B, 24C, 24D, 24E, 27A, 27B and 27C) and Chapter 4 of the EPBC Act, in relation to these activities.